adgeli/Personal_Loan_Classification_Model/source_code/README.md

 ```
 ## Resources and Troubleshooting

-If any issues occur during install the above libraries, links to installation and troubleshooting guides are provided below
+A technical issue was found when importing the model into the dashboard when running on different systems.
+To resolve issue, rerun the model notebooks to re-generate the models and then run the dashboard.
+If any issues occur during installation of the above libraries, links to installation and troubleshooting guides are provided below

 [xgboost](https://xgboost.readthedocs.io/en/latest/build.html)